sxs-collaboration/spectre/docs/Installation/InstallationOnClusters.md

 ## Mbot at Cornell

+Follow steps 1-3 of the general instructions.

 The only modules you need to load on `mbot` are `gcc/11.4.0 spectre-deps`.
 This  will load everything you need, including LLVM/Clang.
-You can source the environment file by running `. $SPECTRE_HOME/support/Environments/mbot.sh` and load the modules using `spectre_load_modules`.
-This offers two functions, `spectre_run_cmake_gcc` and `spectre_run_cmake_clang` for the different compilers.
+You can source the environment file by running
+`. $SPECTRE_HOME/support/Environments/mbot.sh` and load the modules using `spectre_load_modules`.
+This offers two functions, `spectre_run_cmake_gcc`
+and `spectre_run_cmake_clang` for the different compilers.
 These both default to `Release` mode.
 If you are developing code, please use either `spectre_run_cmake_clang -D CMAKE_BUILD_TYPE=Debug` or `spectre_run_cmake_clang -D SPECTRE_DEBUG=ON` (you can also use gcc).
 The second command with `SPECTRE_DEBUG=ON` enables sanity checks and optimizations.
 This means it can be used in production-level runs to ensure there aren't any subtle bugs that might only arise after a decently long simulation.